Vedang085iitm/Dataset-for-NJ-algorithm/README.md

 # Dataset-for-NJ-algorithn
-This is a dataset for NJ Algorithm which hae DNA sequences
+This is a dataset for NJ Algorithm which have DNA sequences